EGI-Federation/documentation/content/en/users/data/management/rucio/commands/_index.md

 ## Introduction to Rucio commands

-There are many commands found within Rucio CLI that you may want to become familar with.
+There are many commands found within Rucio CLI that you may want to become familiar with.
 In this guide I will provide a few of the common commands wanted by new users.

-To find more of the commands that you may want to use type `rucio` into the containerised client will provide all of the arguments for rucio.
-Typing in the command followed by `-h`, or `--help` will provide you with all the options that are available as well as some explaination for each.
+To find more of the commands that you may want to use type `rucio` into the containerised client will provide all of the arguments for Rucio.
+Typing in the command followed by `-h`, or `--help` will provide you with all the options that are available as well as some explanation for each.

 ### ping